 This Future Classroom Scenario involving the use of mobile devices and K-12 cloud services has been developed as part of the FCL Regio project.
 The main objective of this scenario is to transform the students into active learners and inventors.
 The students also assisted in transforming creative ideas to tangible results, discussing and cooperating in a team.

-The Directory includes resources for teachers including classroom practice videos, Learning Activities, Future Classroom Scenarios and publications (reports and guidelines).
-These resources have been created in different European Schoolnet projects including iTEC, Living Schools Lab, Creative Classrooms Lab and by the Interactive Classroom Working Group.
+The resources directory includes resources for teachers including classroom practice videos, Learning Activities, Future Classroom Scenarios and publications (reports and guidelines).
+These resources have been created in different European Schoolnet projects including iTEC, Living Schools Lab, Creative Classrooms Lab, Europeana DSI2 and DSI3, FCL Regio, and by the Interactive Classroom Working Group.
 Registered users can submit their own innovative resources to be considered for publication.

 - FCL Regio: Let's invent!
 Keywords: programming, problem, solving